bolonio/bolonio.github.io/content/blog/accessibility-github-actions/index.md

 jobs: ...
 ```

-or we can configure it to run on any _Pull Request_ to our main _master_ branch.
+Or we can configure it to run on any _Pull Request_ to our main _master_ branch.

 ```yaml:title=.github/workflows/example.yaml
 name: example